soarlab/soarlab.github.io/_publications/2019_hotos_nbrrb.md

 # The reference to the video entry
 video:
-# The reference to the preview viedo entry
+# The reference to the preview video entry
 #preview-video:

 # the preprint